 The keystroke (k) numbers refer to the internal numbering of the keyboard - see below for a table of the standard 101 keyboard.

 For example, to generate a F10 keystroke, you may use "%%k010" in the Build-A-Macro portion.
 In most cases, using the actual character will generate the appropriate scan codes internally, and this is only provided as an enhancement to provide more functionality in certain environments.
 Documented deficiencies include lack of support for the keys on the Numeric keypad panel.
 Additionally, by using the scancodes, macros can generate "keystrokes" for keys that are not present on the physical keyboard.
 Because of the hardware oriented nature of the actual scancode generated by the physical keyboard, and its interpretation by the system hardware and Windows, the scope of these issues requires that they be referenced in appropriate system manuals, and/or documentation on industry standards.

-The Virtual Key (v) passes the Windows based Virtual key code directly through OnScreen.
+The Virtual Key (v) passes the Windows based Virtual key code directly through OnScreen with CrossScanner.
 How an application interprets the virtual key code is dependent on regional, language, keyboard layout, and possibly other issues.

-%%knnn, e.g. %%k010 - uses the currently selected KMF (OnScreen layout) and looks up the virtual key / scan code information for this key, sends down/up keystrokes
+%%knnn, e.g. %%k010 - uses the currently selected KMF (OnScreen with CrossScanner layout) and looks up the virtual key / scan code information for this key, sends down/up keystrokes

 %%snnn, e.g. %%s112 - sends the scancode, but processed internally.
 In most cases this will be the same virtual key code as specified, but it may be modified.